-We encourage all concerns to be shared with the DSL or Headteaher and this includes low level.
+All low-level concerns must be shared with the DSL or Headteacher.
 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold set out above.
 A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that:

-- is inconsistent with the staff code of contact, including inappropriate conduct outside of work - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO (as per Keeping Children Safe in Education 2023 pg 86).
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO (as per Keeping Children Safe in Education 2024 pg 92). - Allegations Against Staff policy and LADO can be consulted for advice